castai/terraform-provider-castai/docs/data-sources/gke_user_policies.md

 ### Optional

-- `features` (List of String) Provide a list of GCP feature names to include the necessary policies for them to work.
+- `features` (Map of Boolean) Provide a list of GCP feature names to include the necessary policies for them to work.

 ### Read-Only